GeekBeacon/geekbeacon-docs/docs/community/code_of_conduct.md

 title: Code Of Conduct
 sidebar_label: Code Of Conduct
 ---
 # Geek Beacon Code Of Conduct

 # Community

-Geek Beacon is a community of nerds, geeks, and other enthusiasts of all types of background and interests.
-We strive to be all inclusive and bigotry, hate speech and other reprehensible behavior will not be tolerated.
-These are the ground rules that we try abide by in all Geek Beacon activities irrelevant of the medium used to communicate - digital, in person or otherwise.
+Geek Beacon is a community of nerds, geeks, and other enthusiasts of all types of backgrounds and interests.
+We strive to be all-inclusive and bigotry, hate speech and other reprehensible behavior will not be tolerated.
+These are the ground rules that we try to abide by in all Geek Beacon activities irrelevant of the medium used to communicate - digital, in person or otherwise.

 ## **Be Respectful**

-You may disagree with someone’s opinion but respect everyone’s uniqueness and differences.
+You may disagree with someone’s opinion, but respect everyone’s uniqueness and differences.
 Nobody will force you to have a particular point of view nor should you force your view upon others.

 ## **Be Considerate**

-The work and contribution and even social interactions within the community affects others.
-Be considerate of how your actions affect others.
-Be mindful of your teammates and how your actions affect others.
+Be mindful of how your words or actions may affect those around you.
+Always strive to conduct yourself in a courteous, considerate and professional manner.

 ## **Take Responsibility for your words and actions**

 We all make mistakes.
 When we do, take responsibility for the words that were said and work with the injured party to make things right.
-Once again we are a welcoming community of people of all sorts of background and cultures.
-What might be taken as a simple jest to your immediate friends might be taken the wrong way by others.
+Once again, we are a welcoming community of people of all sorts of backgrounds and cultures.
+What might be construed as a simple jest to your friends might be highly offensive to others.

 ## **Be Collaborative**

-The root of our community is heavily inspired by the OSS movement, for example this document is heavily inspired by the [Ubuntu Code of Conduct](https://www.ubuntu.com/about/about-ubuntu/conduct).
+The root of our community is heavily inspired by the OSS movement.
+For example, this document is heavily inspired by the [Ubuntu Code of Conduct](https://www.ubuntu.com/about/about-ubuntu/conduct).
 Given our roots, we shared many of the same ideals.

 To this end, we strive for a purpose greater than ourselves.
-What we produce-  software, code, community, sense of belonging among peers is a complex whole made of many parts, it is the byproduct many dreams.
+What we produce-  software, code, community, sense of belonging among peers is a complex whole made of many parts, it is the byproduct of many dreams.
 Collaboration between teams that each have their own goal and vision is essential; for the whole to be more than the sum of its parts, each part must make an effort to understand the whole.

 ## **Value decisiveness, clarity and consensus**